lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If the EDHOC hash algorithm is SHA-2, then Extract( salt, IKM ) = HKDF-Extract( salt, IKM ) {{RFC5869}}.
 If the EDHOC hash algorithm is SHAKE128, then Extract( salt, IKM ) = KMAC128( salt, IKM, 256, "" ).
 If the EDHOC hash algorithm is SHAKE256, then Extract( salt, IKM ) = KMAC256( salt, IKM, 512, "" ).

-PRK_2e is used to derive key and IV to encrypt message_2.
+PRK_2e is used to derive keystream to encrypt message_2.
 PRK_3e2m is used to derive keys and IVs produce a MAC in message_2 and to encrypt message_3.
 PRK_4x3m is used to derive keys and IVs produce a MAC in message_3 and to derive application specific data.

 PRK_2e is derived with the following input: